CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.1.0/dataplatform_introduction.md

 ### Datasets

-CKAN uses 'datasets' to organize data (which are called _packages_ in CKAN).
+DataPlatform uses 'datasets' to organize data (which are called _packages_ in CKAN).
 A dataset is a packet of data, for example 'the crime figures in the city' or 'the humidity readings of a weather station'.
 When the user searches for data, the results are visible in the individual datasets.

 Datasets comprise of two main aspects: